rilhia/omni-endo-ai-mcp/README.md

 2. **Copy** the file `examples/omni-endo.db` **into** that `data` folder.
 3. Make sure your `.env` has the **Glooko fields left blank** (this puts the tool in offline mode, so it will only ever read the example database and will never try to download anything).

-That's it, when you run the tool and connect your AI, it will analyse the example data exactly as if it were your own.
+That's it — when you run the tool and connect your AI, it will analyse the example data exactly as if it were your own.

 > [!NOTE]
 > The example data is my own real diabetes data, shared on purpose so people have something genuine to explore.
 When you later switch to your own account, your data lives in the same `data` folder and stays on your machine.